amsievert/dndnotes/mdFiles/Planes/Arborea/The Seldo-Olympian War.md

 Following this liberation, the war entered a period of stalemate, and the next few years saw little change in territory or power.

 ### Year Six
 13 YD saw the explosion of kinetic energy that had been building up in the previous two years of stalemate.
-From their outpost by Lake Goneril, the Olympian forces had been sending forces up and down the Silverflow river, terrorizing the towns and villages that sat on the
+From their outpost by Lake Goneril, the Olympian forces had been sending forces up and down the Silverflow river, terrorizing the towns and villages that sat on the river banks.

+In year six, the Olympian naval forces had gained control of the Silverflow river all the way up to the Sparkling Sea.
+It was here however that they would finally meet their match.
+A fleet of Elven warships, moored in Sea Elf Grotto, crossed paths with an Olympian raiding fleet.
+The Olympian fleet retreated to the mouth of the Silverflow river, easily outrunning the slower warships.
+At the river mouth, the raiding ships regrouped with the rest of the Olympian fleet